dantleech/blog/content/posts/2026/05-12-day-17/index.md

 book.
 I was reading my book because I purchased it a an hour earlier at a book shop.
-The _foreign_ section of _foreign_ bookshops often have a distilled selection of the classics - Moby Dick, The Great Gatsby, 1984, etc. I had read most of the ones I recognised decades ago but there two that I hadn't - "Tender is the Night" by Scott Fitzgerald and "To the Lighthouse".
+The _foreign_ section of _foreign_ bookshops often have a distilled selection of the classics - Moby Dick, The Great Gatsby, 1984, etc. I had read (or tried to read) most of the ones I recognised decades ago but there were two that I hadn't - "Tender is the Night" by Scott Fitzgerald and "To the Lighthouse".
 I've never read Virginia Wolfe.

 It was pleasant to sit quietly in the hostel and read.
 It's a form of mental excercise and it's the type of activity I seem incapable of engaging in after